gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Noxy opened her mouth and then closed it again.
 She really didn't know why the trolls had brought his sword back, but saying it out loud a second time would just sound foolish.

-Annoyed, she strode up the hill after the tiger and the *tralpa*.
+She pushed herself up the hill after the tiger and the *tralpa*, annoyed and frustrated and still a little frightened, but slowed and stopped after a few strides.
+"I'm telling the truth," she said quietly when Private Thokmay caught up to her.
+"I don't know why the troll brought your sword back.
+The forest really doesn't like metal, so when they get something like that they either throw it into the nearest underhell or try to trade it back to us for sweets."

+The young soldier thought for a few steps before answering.
+"Kulbinder told me that people in Thind call them the hands of the jungle," he said slowly.
+"Maybe it's the same here."
+He glanced at her.
+"So I guess the question is, why would the *forest* want me to have my sword back?"

+Noxy shook her head.
+"I have no idea."

+"Hm.
+Here."
+Private Thokmay stopped and shrugged off her coat.
+"No, please---I've warmed up, honestly."
+When Noxy hesitated, he added, "Besides, if the rest of the men see me wearing it, they'll make jokes for weeks."

+Noxy took it from him half-reluctantly.
+The inside was damp, but she put it on anyway, grateful for the way it blocked the strengthening wind but very conscious of how warm his body had made it.

+"Do they make jokes a lot?" she asked as they started up the path again.
+"I mean, you're the youngest, and, you know, the tiger..."
+She trailed off as she realized that she had no idea how she had meant to finish that sentence.

+Private Thokmay didn't seem to notice.
+"Sometimes, but they make jokes about each other too, so I don't mind.
+Most of them are from the same couple of orphanages, and---"

+He pulled up short as his scabbard landed on the path with a soft *thud*.
+Noxy looked up at the trees overhead and said, "Seriously?"
+No one and nothing answered.
 They walked the rest of the way back to the village in silence beneath branches that jostled each other in the rising wind.
 The storm that Aft had seen the lightnings knitting was on its way.

 *Behind them, the tralpa's prized satchel hung precariously from a slender branch.
 It might have stayed there until the wind shook it free, but a curious